SunBet Arena

-SunBet Arena, also known as the Sun Arena at Times Square, is a multi-purpose indoor arena based in Waterkloof Glen in Pretoria, Tshwane in South Africa.
+SunBet Arena, also known as the Sun Arena at Times Square, is a multi-purpose indoor arena based within the Menlyn Maine precinct in Waterkloof Glen in Pretoria, Tshwane, South Africa.
 Opened in 2017, the arena is owned by hotel and gaming group Sun International and located at the Time Square Casino.

 The arena has a capacity of 8,500 people for sporting events and seated concerts, and 10,000 for standing concerts.
 Sun International invested R4.2 billion (approximately $330 million at the time).
 The arena was opened on 4 November 2017 with the Unison Celebration Show as its first event.

 Construction

 The Time Square project at Menlyn Maine was announced by hotel and gaming group Sun International.
 Construction of the entire project began in April 2015.
 The R 4.2 billion projects also included the second-largest casino in South Africa, as well as a hotel and restaurant.

 The project won the award for overall best project at the Southern African Institute of Steel Construction (SAISC) Steel Awards in 2018.